integreat-io/integreat/README.md

 GET_RAW does not support inferring source from type.

 #### `SET_ONE`
-Sends data for one item to a source, using the `setone` endpoint.
+Sends data for one item to a source, using the `setOne` endpoint.
 Returned in the `data` property is whatever the adapter returns.

 The data to send is provided in the payload `data` property, and must given in